DidrikLindberg/savvy-chef/README.md

 - Learned how to use the .map, .some, forEach methods
 - Furthered our knowledge of server side apis
 - Learned how use Bulma
+- Learned about input type:radio
+- Learned how to use api documents to create a complex api call
 - learned how to make complex searchs on apis

 ## Authors Info